AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Console functions/API details.md

 ## Portal

-1. Log on to the[ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).
+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).
 2. In the left-side navigation pane, click **Browser Monitoring**.
 3. On the **Browser Monitoring** page, click the name of the required application.
 4. In the left-side navigation pane, choose **Application** \> **API Details** to go to the API Details page.